Natural life-like images

 -

-Up to 32 channels digital audio.
+Up to 32 channels of digital audio.

 Recommend 'Premium High